Cwalt2/MiniPilot/README.md

     return None
 ```

-The next part is in the main script that stops or speeds the motors up depending on which label is in the text file it read most recently
+The next part is in the main function that stops or speeds the motors up depending on which label is in the text file it read most recently

 ``` Python